Skip to content

 • --no-prune (optional): don't execute docker system prune (and don't ask)

 Example: If you start the stack with dsp-tools start-stack --max_file_size=1000, it will be possible to upload files that are up to 1 GB big.
-If a file bigger than max_file_size is uploaded, SIPI will reject it.
+If a file bigger than max_file_size is uploaded, the upload will be rejected.

 More help for this command can be found here.